A flexible split-step scheme for solving McKean-Vlasov Stochastic Differential Equations

 As in Lemma \ref{lemma:SSTM:new functions def and properties1} we show only the result for $b_h$ as the computation is the same for $\sigma_h$ (and overall very close to that for $v_h$).
-Using the definition of $b_h$, the Lipschitz property of $b$ and the definition of $\mu_z^{h},\mu_z$ we have
+Using the definition of $b_h$, the Lipschitz property of $b$ and the definition of $\mu^{F_{h,z,\mu^z}},\mu^z$, using similar calculations as above, by Young's inequality and Jensen's inequality, we have